mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/deployment.md

 const dependency = import(dependencyNameInVariable);
 ```

 As Webpack creates a file bundle, it isn't desired that it scans directories for entities or metadata.
-Therefore you need to provide list of entities in the `entities` option in the initialization function, folder/file based discovery is not supported (see dynamically including entities as an alternative solution).
-Also you need to fill `type` or `entity` attributes everywhere (see above) and disable caching (it will decrease start-time slightly).
+Therefore, you need to provide list of entities in the `entities` option in the initialization function, folder/file based discovery is not supported (see dynamically including entities as an alternative solution).
+Also, you need to fill `type` or `entity` attributes everywhere (see above) and disable caching (it will decrease start-time slightly).

 > In v4 caching is disabled by default when using `ReflectMetadataProvider`.